Standard Chartered's crypto bull sticks to $100,000 bitcoin call despite 'painful' week

 Strategy's bitcoin holdings have long been viewed as a proxy for Saylor's conviction in the industry.
 One of bitcoin's most influential evangelists, he once posted on X, "Sell a kidney if you must, but keep the Bitcoin."

 The company said on Monday that proceeds from the sale of bitcoin would be used to fund distributions on its preferred stock.
-But the disclosure of the sale drew the ire of some on social media.
+The sale represented just 0.004 per cent of its total bitcoin holdings.

+Strategy's bitcoin holding is worth nearly $54 billion, based on current prices.

+However, "the significance is symbolic," said Fabien Yip, market analyst at IG Bank.

 Strategy's stock has dropped about 17 per cent in 2026.
 The stock gained nearly 14 per cent between January and October last year, but later fell in tandem with the massive decline in bitcoin prices.